davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_4_a.png)

-Now let's do it with positions - positions rotate first, then translate
+Now let attempt to locate the actuator with positions.
+Remember, positions rotate first, then translate.
 ```
 originPosition = [ [ 0, 0, 0 ], [ 0, 0, 1 ], robotRotate ];
 legPosition = [ [ bodyWidth/2, bodyWidth/2, 0 ], [ 0, 0, 1 ], hipRotate ];